brianglass/anastasis/files/weekday_vespers.md

 <span style="letter-spacing:-.1pt">Immortal Angels of God, all-blessed ones, who from the first life have truly received life that cannot be destroyed, and, as revered beholders of eternal glory, have become filled with the light of eternal wisdom and revealed as torches in close serried ranks.</span>

-<span style="letter-spacing:-.1pt">Archangels, Angels, Principalities, Thrones, Dominions, six-winged Seraphim and many-eyed CheruÂ­bim, the godlike instruÂ­ments of wisdom, Powers and most godly Rulers<a href="#_ftn4" id="_ftnref4"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[4]</span></a>, intercede with Christ that peace be given to our souls and his great mercy.</span>
+<span style="letter-spacing:-.1pt">Archangels, Angels, Principalities, Thrones, Dominions, six-winged Seraphim and many-eyed Cheru­bim, the godlike instru­ments of wisdom, Powers and most godly Rulers<a href="#_ftn4" id="_ftnref4"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[4]</span></a>, intercede with Christ that peace be given to our souls and his great mercy.</span>

 <span style="font-style:normal">Glory.
 Both now.</span> <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.
 Same melody.</span>